About

 Democracy

-We tackle key challenges regarding the implications of digital technologies for democracy that are inherently interdisciplinary.
-In order to address them we bring together UZH researchers from different disciplines spanning the social sciences, computer science, law, and humanities.
-We disseminate our insights to researchers, stakeholders and the broader public and we aim to develop practical approaches for how to improve democracy through digital tools.
+We address key challenges related to the transformation of public life in digital environments through inherently interdisciplinary research.
+To this end, we bring together UZH researchers from across the social sciences, computer and data science, law, and the humanities.
+We disseminate our insights to researchers, stakeholders, and the broader public, and aim to develop practical, solution-oriented approaches for fostering inclusive, transparent, and sustainable digital information environments.

 Community facts